DWL-stu/PINGPONG/README.md

 # PINGPONG
-PINGPONG is a tool which can create and control PINGPONG sessions such as meterpreter and netcat.Bay the way, it is based on python3.7 :)
+PINGPONG is a C&C(command and control)tool which can create and control PINGPONG sessions such as meterpreter and netcat
+# Environment
+python3.7+